 California law enforcement officers have a legal duty to minimize risk to victims and alleged victims of domestic violence.
 If you have been falsely accused, the police may remove you from your home and take other protective precautions before you have the opportunity to provide your story formally and clarify the situation.
 While this can be incredibly difficult to endure, your Sacramento domestic violence attorney can help you develop the best available defense against the domestic violence charges levied against you.

-In the event you have been wrongfully accused of domestic violence, the Sacramento domestic violence attorneys at Ewing Law Group will do everything in our power to help you clear your name.
+In the event you have been wrongfully accused of domestic violence, the Sacramento domestic violence attorneys at Ewing Law Group, PC will do everything in our power to help you clear your name.
 A domestic violence accusation and subsequent restraining order can have severe consequences on your life, including a loss of your parental rights or even incarceration.
 If you need to prevent or remove a restraining order that has been placed against you unfairly, we can help.
 Ultimately, you can hold your false accuser responsible for any damage they caused to you and your reputation.
 It may even be possible to recover compensation for your pain and suffering if you and your attorney can prove they knowingly and maliciously levied untrue allegations to harm you.
 Reach out to our expert team to help protect your reputation and your future.

 In many cases, accusations of domestic violence end up being accurate and true.
 If you prove your case as a victim and win, your perpetrator will pay for what they did and the hurt that they caused.
 Common penalties for domestic violence in California include: